 - The microenvironment in which stem cells are found that helps them to differentiate by promoting proliferation and cell division is called the stem cell niche.
 Stem cell niches are typically found in every organ.
 For example, the niche of hematopoietic stem cells in the stromal tissue in the bone marrow.
 The stem cell niche of cardiovascular or heart cells is found in the right ventricle of the heart.
-Many small molecules, biomarkers, cell surface receptors and signaling pathways are involved in differentiation of a stem cell in the niche.
+Many small molecules, biomarkers, cell surface receptors and signaling pathways are involved in the differentiation of a stem cell in the niche.

 Based on niche, stem cells are of three types: